TheBuilderHero/MightyWarriors/README.md

 			- very sharp short sword with less armor(What do these stats look like?)
         	Archer
 			- a bow with light armor - maybe more then the assasin though (What do these stats look like?)

+		Wizard?
+Is there magic?
+		Ninja - Ranged assassin?
+Poison attacks, dodging, but very low health?
+		Maybe tank has two varieties, like a gladiator with lots of health but low armor and a paladin or something with normal health and very high armor Engineer - gets bonuses to crafting but everything else is average
+		- - - Richard

     	Weapon moding
         	Make it so that we can make weapons able to created